tranchitella/unjobatlas/README.md

 ### Prerequisites
 - Python 3.11+
-- Docker and Docker Compose (for PostgreSQL)
+- Docker and Docker Compose (for PostgreSQL, Redis, and Elasticsearch)
 - Make (for running development tasks)

 ### Installation